dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-2.md

 ## Tutorials

 If you follow a tutorial or two just remember to acknowledge this fact in your README file.

+## To Start

+* setup and clone a github repo using github classroom here: [https://classroom.github.com/g/hyGnTHEh](https://classroom.github.com/g/hyGnTHEh)
+* first person in your group to click the link above will provision the repo and name it
+* second person in your group should just click the link above also and select the proper group to be added to it

 ## README